Jurassic World Dominion: Pre-production

 Universal announced in February 2018 that the untitled film, known then as Jurassic World 3, would be released on June 11, 2021.
 It was also announced that Trevorrow would write the script with Emily Carmichael, based on a story by Trevorrow and writing partner, Derek Connolly (who worked with him on the scripts for the previous Jurassic World films).
 Like the previous films, Marshall and Patrick Crowley would be producers and Trevorrow and Spielberg would return as executive producers.

 A month after the announcement, Trevorrow was also confirmed as director.
 J. A. Bayona had directed the previous installment, Jurassic World: Fallen Kingdom; Trevorrow was inspired by Bayona's work on the film, saying that it "made me want to finish what we started."
-Spielberg had asked Trevorrow to return as director.
+Spielberg had also asked Trevorrow to return as director.

-Trevorrow had been set to direct Star Wars: Episode IX before leaving the project in September 2017, and Episode IX was the finale of the Star Wars sequel trilogy.
-He applied his experience in the Star Wars project, which he viewed as a "practice run" for creating a finale film, to Jurassic World Dominion.
-People who worked with Trevorrow on Episode IX later joined him for Jurassic World Dominion.
+Trevorrow had been set to direct Star Wars: Episode IX before leaving the project in September 2017.
+Episode IX was the finale of the Star Wars sequel trilogy, and Trevorrow described it as a "practice run" for Jurassic World Dominion, also considered a finale film.
+He used his experience from the Star Wars project and was also joined by several of its crew members.
 Legendary Entertainment co-financed the two previous films but was not involved with the third, since its five-year contract with Universal expired in 2018.